Key Takeaways

 Can you lose money on a fixed annuity?

-You won’t lose money in a fixed annuity so long as you hold the contract to maturity and don’t withdraw early.
+You won’t lose money in a fixed annuity as long as you hold the contract to maturity and don’t withdraw early.
 Withdrawing too much money too soon from a fixed annuity can result in penalties and fees.

 Can I access my money before the fixed annuity term ends?